bennkingy/helicopterservices/README.md

 # TODO

+DONE - Remove unused images from Media
-DONE - Finish the interactive training map on the training page INPROGRESS - Hook up social share images (when you share links on FB, Whatsapp, etc) to use the main image for each page Finish mobile menu
+DONE - Hook up social share images
-Implement Paul's designer's feedback throughout the website Add a fallback description to images without descriptions entered YouTube thumbnails/descriptions added for 360 videos (plus mute the videos or add a sound over) Finish content for pages that aren't checked in green in the spreadsheet Some iPad view fixes (see spreadsheet)
+DONE - YouTube descriptions and sounded added for 360 videos Add a fallback description to images without descriptions entered Finish mobile menu
+Finish content for pages that aren't checked in green in the spreadsheet Finish the interactive training map on the training page Some iPad view fixes (see spreadsheet)
-Remove unused images from Media
+Implement Paul's designer's feedback throughout the website